Reimbursement for Canaloplasty (Ellex)

 - Prior trabeculectomy, shunt implantation or other procedure which resulted in scarring in the region of Schlemm’s canal that would prevent full 360o catheterization of the canal

-- Patients who cannot comply with postoperative instructions (i.e., poor mentation)
+- Patients who cannot comply with postoperative instructions or eye drops (i.e., poor mentation)

 - Any ophthalmic surgeon who has not been formally trained to perform canaloplasty or other non-penetrating procedures which access Schlemm’s canal